victorrezennde/victorrezennde/README.md

 ## Hello there!
 I'm Victor Rezende✋

-  - 🔭 I’m currently working on Qintess
+  - 🔭 I’m currently working at Qintess
   - 🌱 I’m currently learning C#
   - 💻 Always looking for new challenges